openthos/research-analysis/developers/Youren/Paperlist.md

 ### MISC:
  * AsyncShock: Exploiting synchronisation bugs in intel SGX enclaves
  * Sanctum: Minimal Hardware Extensions for Strong Software Isolation

+### Ref
+ * Are Virtual Machine Monitors Microkernels Done Right?
+ * Deconstructing Xen (Something can be implement and compared with SGX)